 Unit: 1/256 °C

-Default value: 0x00-01

 Remote access: Read/Write

-Description: This attribute indicates the value of the current optical module temperature on the PON port of the ONU, expressed in units of 1/256 °C. The ONU shall reset this attribute to the value of 0x00 on write of any value to this attribute.
+Description: This attribute indicates the value of the current optical module temperature on the PON port of the ONU, expressed in units of 1/256 °C. The ONU shall reset this attribute to the value of 0x80-00 on write of any value to this attribute.